California wildfire: Los Angeles orders 100,000 to evacuate | DW | 11.10.2019

 According to the US National Weather Service, the high winds are expected to weaken by Friday evening.

-At least three have been reported dead on Friday as a result of the fires.
+At least three deaths have been reported on Friday related to various fires burning around California.

-A man died when he suffered a heart attack while battling the Saddlebridge blaze.
+A man died when he suffered a heart attack while battling the Saddleridge blaze in Los Angeles

 Several schools, colleges and highways in the area have been shut and water-dropping helicopters have been working through the night.